lesleyash/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis

 ## Overview of Election Audit
- The Elecion Audit is to analyze the election results by candidate and by country.
-With the help of the analysis, we can find out the country with largest turnout and the winner of the election.
+ The Election Audit is to analyze the election results by candidate and by county.
+With the help of the analysis, we can find out the county with largest turnout and the winner of the election.

 ## Election-Audit Results
 - Total Votes cast in this congressional election is 369,711